A Letter to an Apostle

 But the likes of Boyd Packer are hardly representative of rank and file Latter-Day Saints.

-As I said in my original letter to President Uchtdorf, I have always found that, with few exceptions, Mormons, and I am not speaking of the leadership, are honest, kind and decent people.
-Therefore, I don’t doubt that the nameless apologists volunteering their time and talents to FairMormon are doing the best they can with what they have to defend their beliefs and the institution that has inculcated them.
+As I say in my letter to President Uchtdorf which follows, I have always found that, with few exceptions, Latter-day Saints, are honest, kind and decent people.
+Therefore, I don’t doubt that the nameless apologists volunteering their time and talents to FairMormon are for the most part doing the best they can with what they have been taught to defend their beliefs and the institution that has inculcated them.

 But surely religious fervor, or a strong, “testimony” should not be our standard when searching to know what is true, the only arrow in our quiver.
 Romans Chapter 10, Verse 2 tells us, “For I can testify about them that they are zealous for God, but their zeal is not based on knowledge.”